stuartpb/FetchController-spec/README.md

 ## Restrictions

-Due to the corresponding one-time Promise properties on these objects, neither a `FetchController` nor a `FetchObserver` may be reused for multiple fetches, nor may a `FetchController` or `FetchObserver` have their associated fetch changed (or vice versa) after the fetch's instantiation.
+As corresponding one-time Promise properties are on the table, design-wise, for these objects, neither a `FetchController` nor a `FetchObserver` may be reused for multiple fetches, nor may a `FetchController` or `FetchObserver` have their associated fetch changed (or vice versa) after the fetch's instantiation.

-(Likewise, the `FetchObserver` associated with a `FetchController`, as its read-only `.observer` property, many not be modified, before *or* after the instantiation of a corresponding fetch.)